 SYRIA PUSHES ALL the CENTURY’S ISSUES TO THE FOREFRONT: THE UTTER DESTRUCTION OF A PEOPLE AND A SOCIETY IS UNDERWAY WITH NO END IN SIGHT.

 This was not how it was supposed to go.
 The flood of refugees, the spread of violence, the rise of xenophobic politics: all this was to have been consigned to history.
-Icons of the human rights movement—such as Aryeh Neier and Michael Ignatieff—now look back with nostalgia on what both see as the heyday of their movement: the decade (more or less) between the fall of communism and 9/11.
-At that time, after years of struggle, Soviet bloc dissidents triumphed, as did the foes of apartheid in South Africa and Namibia.
+Icons of the human rights movement—such as Aryeh Neier and Michael Ignatieff—now look back with nostalgia on what both see as the heyday of their movement: the decade (more or less) between the fall of communism and 9/11.2 At that time, after years of struggle, Soviet bloc dissidents triumphed, as did the foes of apartheid in South Africa and Namibia.
 Latin American dictatorships fell, one after the other.
 Despite the wars in ex-Yugoslavia and the Rwandan genocide, accountability, not impunity, was on the rise.
-National courts pulled generals and their henchmen before the bench, while innovative forms of justice—such as the Rwandan gacacas, a form of communal court, as well as truth and reconciliation commissions in South Africa, Argentina, and other countries—flourished.
+National courts pulled generals and their henchmen before the bench, while innovative forms of justice—such as the gacacas communal courts in Rwanda, as well as truth and reconciliation commissions in South Africa, Argentina, and other countries—flourished.
 Human rights enforcement advanced at the international level as well.
-An array of tribunals appeared, beginning with those for ex-Yugoslavia and Rwanda, culminating in the establishment of the International Criminal Court in 2002.
+An array of tribunals appeared, beginning with those for ex-Yugoslavia and Rwanda, culminating in the establishment of the International Criminal Court in 2002.3

 At the turn of the new millennium, human rights advocates could survey the political landscape with some well-earned sense of satisfaction.
 Another decade and a half on, human rights seem to be on the steep downslide, their violations on the increase.